Pearce Vander Meeden, MSPT, Cert MDT

 After gaining experience working in various private practices he decided to further advance his musculoskeletal knowledge and rehabilitation skills by completing a Master of Musculoskeletal Physiotherapy from Melbourne University, which has given him recognition as an APA Musculoskeletal Physiotherapist.
 He is also a member of the Musculoskeletal, Acupuncture and Dry Needling Special Interest Groups.

 Wilson grew up in Hong Kong, and besides English, can speak Cantonese and Mandarin.
-He plays table tennis competitively in his spare time.
+He plays table tennis competitively and runs in his spare time.

 Aleea Newton, APAM, Physiotherapist